sjinno/othello/README.md

 - [ ] Handle pass.
 - [ ] Automatically skip one's turn when there are no available moves.
 - [ ] Show score at the end of game.
+- [ ] Message when player passes, resigns, or wins.